bamotf/bamotf/README.md

 ### Prerequisites

-Here is what you need to be able to run _bam-otf_.
+Here is what you need to be able to run _bamotf_.

 - docker-compose